 - A. An applicant having taken the four-year course in Dallas Theological Seminary with the degree of Master of Theology: - 1.
 Shall file formal application on the proper form provided for that purpose. - 2.
 Shall normally have graduated in the Th.M. course with an A average grade. - 3.
 Shall be in agreement with the doctrinal position of the Seminary. - 4.
 Shall have commended himself to the administration and the faculty throughout the four-year course as being mature and stable in his judgments and satisfactory in his ability to work with others. - 5.
-Shall pass satisfactorily a comprehensive written examination on such subjects as the Committee might prescribe and an oral examination on his fitness for graduate study. - B. An applicant entering from another institution: - 1.
-Shall file formal application on the proper form provided for the purpose which will be sent upon request. - 2.
+Shall pass satisfactorily a comprehensive written examination on such subjects as the Committee might prescribe and an oral examination on his fitness for graduate study.
+The oral examination shall inquire into the applicant's Christian experience, scholarship, theology, achievement, and promise.

+B. An applicant entering from another institution:

+- 1. Shall file formal application on the proper form provided for the purpose which will be sent upon request. - 2.
 Shall present certification of having completed work with the degree of Master of Theology or equivalent theological degree including four years of seminary studies, in addition to having a standard college degree. - 3.
 Shall present transcripts of college and seminary work showing a high grade standing. - 4.
+Shall have included in his theological studies courses satisfying requirements in Hebrew and Greek or make up these deficiencies without graduate credit. - 5.
 Shall pass satisfactorily a comprehensive examination on such subjects as in the judgment of the Committee are pertinent.
-He shall also pass satisfactorily a comprehensive examination on his theological convictions particularly with reference to all subjects set forth in the doctrinal statement of the Seminary. - 5.
+He shall also pass satisfactorily a comprehensive examination on his theological convictions particularly with reference to all subjects set forth in the doctrinal statement of the Seminary. - 6.
 Shall submit with his application an essay of his own composition showing his ability to pursue graduate and research study, especially in the department of his major.